SettleAPI/settle-oauth-gcp/docs/Connecting_to_Settle.md

 To access a Settle endpoint, your service needs a *service account key* and an *audience*, which is the URL of the Settle API server endpoint.

-After creating a *service account email* in GCP, you can obtain an associated *service account key* in GCP.
+After creating a *service account* in GCP, you can obtain an associated *service account key* in GCP.

 You must supply your *service account email* to Settle before